This section describe usage of dune from the shell.

 And that if your project contains several packages, then all the package names must be prefixed by the shortest one.

-creating a release tarball or when the package is pinned by the user
+before creating a release tarball or when the package is pinned by the

 This is especially interesting for the

-gets replaced by the version obtained from the vcs.
-For instance if
+replaced by the version obtained from the vcs.
+For instance if you are using

-you are using git, topkg invokes this command to find out the version:
+git, dune-release invokes this command to find out the version:

 $ git describe --always --dirty 1.0+beta9-79-g29e9b37

-Projects using jbuilder usually only need topkg for creating and
+Projects using dune usually only need dune-release for creating and

 publishing releases.
 However they might still want to substitute the